AssemblyScript/website/src/status.md

 ### Union types

 WebAssembly cannot efficiently represent locals or globals of dynamic types, so union types are not supported in AssemblyScript.
-One can however take advantage of the fact that AssemblyScript is a static compiler, with monomorphized generics, to achieve a similar effect:
+One can however take advantage of the fact that AssemblyScript is a static compiler, with monomorphized generics and [static type checks](./environment.md#static-type-checks), to achieve a similar effect:

 ```ts
 function addOrConcat<T>(a: T, b: T): T {